EinarOlafsson/spacr/README.md

 # SpaCr
 Spatial phenotype analysis of crisp screens (SpaCr).
-A collection of functions for generating measurement and classification data from microscopy images from high content imaging screens.
+A collection of functions for generating cellpose masks -> single object images and measurements -> annotation and classification of single object imnages.
+Spacr uses batch normalization to facilitate accurate segmentation of objects with low foreground representation.

 ## Features

-- **Generate Masks:** Generate cellpose masks from up to 3 object classes (e.g. cells, nuclei, pathogen).
+- **Generate Masks:** Generate cellpose masks for cells, nuclei and pathogen images.

-- **Measurements:** Collect object measurement data and save to sql database.
-- **Crop object images:** Crop object (e.g. single cell) PNG images for downstream training/classefication with CNNs/Transformers.
+- **Object Measurements:** Measurements for each object including scikit-image-regionprops, intensity quantiles, shannon-entropy, pearsons and manders correlation, homogenicity and radial distribution.
+Measurements are saved to a sql database in object level tables.

+- **Crop Images:** Objects (e.g. cells) can be saved as PNGs from the object area or bounding box area of each object.
+Object paths are saved in an sql database that can be annotated and used to train CNNs/Transformer models for classefication tasks.

-- **Train CNNs/Transformers:** Train PyTorch Convolutional Neural Networks (CNNs) or Transformers to classify cropped PNGs.
+- **Train CNNs or Transformers:** Train Torch Convolutional Neural Networks (CNNs) or Transformers to classify single object images.

-- **Manual Annotation:** Manually annotate cropped PNGs and manually curate segmentation masks to generate training datasets for CNNs/Transformers or Cellpose, respectively.
+- **Manual Annotation:** Supports manual annotation of single cell images and segmentation to refine training datasets for training CNNs/Transformers or cellpose, respectively.

-- **Finetune Cellpose Models:** Fine-tune pre-existing Cellpose models to your specific dataset for improved performance.
+- **Finetune Cellpose Models:** Adjust pre-existing Cellpose models to your specific dataset for improved performance.
-- **Models:** Use our fine-tuned models for segmentation of Toxoplasma gondii parasitopherous vacuole and plaques.

 - **Timelapse Data Support:** Includes support for analyzing timelapse data.

-- **Simulations:** Simulate pooled spatial phenotype screens to determine optimal paramiters in future screens.
+- **Simulations:** Simulate spatial phenotype screens.

 ## Installation

-SpaCr requires Tkinter for its graphical user interface features.
+spacr requires Tkinter for its graphical user interface features.

 ### Ubuntu

-Before installing SpaCr, ensure Tkinter is installed:
+Before installing spacr, ensure Tkinter is installed:

-Microsoft Visual C++ 14.0 or greater required.

 (Tkinter is included with the standard Python installation on macOS, and Windows)